vergiliu/vergiliu.github.io/_drafts/aws.md

 - default root (e.g. index.html) is the main path if none is specified
 - you can select the region limits where your content is accessible

+#### CodeDeploy
+- automates code deploy to EC2 instances
+- launch, control, and monitor instances for each instance running in a DTAP environment
+- no additional charge for CodeDeploy
+    - for the sample application the CloudFormation tool is used

 #### AWS Trusted Advisor
 - Best practices of security are in-built: VPC, IAM, network ACLs, ... and T.A. offers over 30 checks to monitor and improve security